 A latex allergy could be the problem if your child develops redness, a rash or swelling after contact with a product that contains latex.
 This could be balloons, rubber gloves, baby bottle teats or dummies.

 If your child has a latex allergy, you’ll need to tell all medical, dental and other health care professionals who see your child.
-This means they must avoid using latex products around her.
+They must avoid using latex products around him.

-Insect stings (and in some areas, bites – for example, tick bites) are common, especially if your child spends a lot of time outdoors.
-An insect sting or bite usually causes only temporary pain and redness at the site of the sting.
+Insect stings and bites are common, especially if your child spends a lot of time outdoors.
+An insect sting or bite usually causes only temporary pain and redness around the sting.
 In some children, though, the reaction can be worse.

 The usual symptoms of an insect sting are sharp, stinging pain at the bite or sting site, and a white mark surrounded by a small red swollen area.
 The pain usually disappears within a few hours.